 MP for Loughborough

-Dr Jeevun Sandher is the Labour (Co-op) MP for Loughborough, first elected in July 2024.
-He serves on the Treasury Committee and has sat on the Bank Resolution (Recapitalisation) Bill [HL] committee, highlighting his involvement in financial and economic affairs.
+Dr Jeevun Sandher is the Labour and Co-operative MP for Loughborough, elected in 2024.
+He serves on the Treasury Committee and previously sat on the Bank Resolution (Recapitalisation) Bill committee in February 2025.

 Generated 21 February 2026